US AI Regulation: Federal Executive Orders, State Laws, and Agency Enforcement

 Rule

 Organizations developing or deploying AI systems in the United States must navigate a fragmented regulatory landscape consisting of federal executive orders, voluntary frameworks, state-level AI statutes, and existing federal agency enforcement under consumer protection, employment discrimination, and sector-specific laws.
-There is no single comprehensive federal AI statute as of March 2026.
-Instead, compliance requires mapping applicable obligations across three layers: (1) the federal executive order framework, which favors minimal regulation and federal preemption of state laws; (2) state AI statutes -- with California SB 53 imposing frontier model safety requirements with up to $1M per violation, Colorado's AI Act targeting algorithmic discrimination (effective June 30, 2026), Texas TRAIGA with $10K-$200K penalties, and Illinois HB 3773 requiring AI hiring disclosure -- all effective January 1, 2026; and (3) existing enforcement by the FTC, EEOC, and sector regulators who apply decades-old statutes to AI-specific harms. [src1, src2, src3]
+There is no single comprehensive federal AI statute as of May 2026.
+Instead, compliance requires mapping applicable obligations across three layers: (1) the federal executive order framework, which favors minimal regulation and federal preemption of state laws -- the December 2025 EO's machinery is now in motion (Commerce policy document issued ~March 2026, FTC AI policy statement issued March 7, 2026), though no state law has yet been preempted; (2) state AI statutes -- with California SB 53 imposing frontier-model safety requirements with up to $1M per violation, New York's RAISE Act (signed December 19, 2025) imposing parallel frontier obligations, Texas TRAIGA with $10K-$200K penalties, and Illinois HB 3773 requiring AI hiring disclosure -- most effective January 1, 2026, while Colorado repealed and replaced its risk-based AI Act with a narrower disclosure regime (SB 26-189, effective January 1, 2027); and (3) existing enforcement by the FTC, EEOC, and sector regulators who apply decades-old statutes to AI-specific harms. [src1, src2, src3, src9]

 Evidence